nhost/nhost/docs/nhost_list.md

-## nhost contact
+## nhost list

-Reach out to us
+List the projects

 ### Synopsis

-Launches URL in browser to allow you to open issues and submit bug reports in case you encounter something broken with this CLI.

-Or even chat with our team and start a new discussion.
+Fetch the list of personal and team projects for the logged in user from Nhost console and present them.

 ```
-nhost contact [flags]
+nhost list [flags]
 ```

 ### Options

 ```
-  -h, --help         help for contact
+  -h, --help   help for list
-  -n, --no-browser   Don't open in browser
 ```

 ### Options inherited from parent commands